 Your task is to complete a term paper on the selected enzyme.
-The components of your report should include various aspects of the enzyme including a description of its sources, its functions and properties, its commercial production and use, any technical challenges in its production and use, and future prospects and needs for this enzyme.
+The components of your report should include various aspects of the enzyme including its sources, functions, catalytic properties, chemical properties and sequence, its commercial production and use, any technical challenges in its production and use, and future prospects and needs for this enzyme.
 This is just a framework: some specific enzymes may have more or less topics which seem pertinent.

 Through your report, keep in mind that this is an "engineering" course.
 Therefore, your report should highlight those aspects of the enzyme, its use and production, that are relevant to engineers.
 The report should be technical...which means it should be quantitative rather than just descriptive.
 You may be able to perform calculations with the information you have that lead you to cost estimates.
 Do not merely provide a bulleted list of items: the document must be your own critical analysis of the enzyme.